 Why Dynamic memory allocation?

-- A dynamic space in the memory is needed.
+- A dynamic memory space is required.

 Dynamic memory allocation using the new operator